Best piano books - or at least, the ones I find myself using over and over again in my music studio! Here are my recommendations.

 Some of the Repertoire or "Performance" books are "best piano books"

-Levels 4 and 5 of the repertoire books (which FJH calls "Performance Books") have some really nice pieces.
+Levels 4 and 5 of the repertoire books ( "Performance Books") have some really nice pieces.
 The Level 4 book in particular (which I call "The Yellow Book") is worth buying for your students.

 But I'm happy with my piano method